Old-Time Music in Albuquerque, New Mexico

 A little noodling between tunes is probably unavoidable, but loud and insistent noodling is generally frowned upon and is not Dale Carnegie approved.

 Like many old-time musicians, the jam hosts wrestle with the issue of offensive and questionable content, lyrics, and titles of the older repertoire, in particular.
-While we acknowledge the historical perspectives of this material, we choose to apply our current sensibilities and will change titles and lyrics as we see fit.
+While we recognize the historical perspectives of this material, we choose to apply our current sensibilities and will change titles and lyrics as we see fit.
 We encourage jam participants to do the same while in this setting.

 Sign up for mailing list (link below) to get weekly jam reminders and notices of any cancelations -- and other fascinating info.